Ashutosh00710/github-readme-activity-graph/README.md

 ### ⚠️ NOTICE: DEPLOYMENT MOVED ⚠️

 The deployment of this project is moved from `https://activity-graph.herokuapp.com` domain to `https://github-readme-activity-graph.cyclic.app`.
+In case `https://github-readme-activity-graph.cyclic.app` doesn't work try with `https://github-readme-activity-graph.vercel.app` for more details, refer [this](https://github.com/Ashutosh00710/github-readme-activity-graph/issues/197#issuecomment-1560633754)

 Please refer to the updated link [here](#how-to-use)